roydukkey/clean-package/README.md

 ### How do I remove package scripts and use `clean-package restore`?

-If you're integrating `clean-package` into the NPM lifecycle, removing the all the `package.json` scripts with `clean-package` will also remove them from the current execution.
+If you're integrating `clean-package` into the NPM lifecycle, removing all the `package.json` scripts with `clean-package` will also remove them from the current execution.
 This is just how NPM works.

 For example, this configuration will remove the `postpack` script before it is every requested by `npm pack` or `npm publish`, thereby effectively removing the event from the executing lifecycle.